‘Deadbeat Taxpayers:’ More than 500,000 federal workers, retirees are delinquent paying Uncle Sam

 50,000 federal employees have not filed taxes for more than 2 years

 Comer wants the IRS to make an example of these employees.
-A recent Treasury Inspector General for Tax Administration report that unveiled the fraud also found that roughly 50,000 federal employees haven't filed a tax return for two or more years, including 14,000 workers who make more than $100,000 annually and about 122 people who didn't file taxes for eight or more years while still receiving taxpayer-funded salaries.
+A recent Treasury Inspector General for Tax Administration report that found that roughly 50,000 federal employees haven't filed a tax return for two or more years, including 14,000 workers who make more than $100,000 annually and about 122 people who didn't file taxes for eight or more years while still receiving taxpayer-funded salaries.

 The IRS sent delinquency notices to about 427,000 current and retired federal employees in June and July 2025.
 However, just 4,700 paid their outstanding tax liabilities in full, the report states.